logkit/logkit/README.md

 ### Embedded Framework

-> Supports iOS 8+, OS X 10.9+
+> Supports iOS 8+, OS X 10.9+, watchOS 2+

 Include `LogKit.xcodeproj` within your project (second level, below your project root, as a sub-project).
 Select your target, and add LogKit as an Embedded Binary in the General tab.
 Choose the top LogKit for an OS X target, the middle LogKit for iOS, or the bottom for watchOS.

 ### Source

-> Supports iOS 7+, OS X 10.9+
+> Supports iOS 7+, OS X 10.9+, watchOS 2+
 >
-> Integrating the LogKit source file is the only way to include LogKit in projects targeting iOS 7.
+> Integrating the LogKit source is the only way to include LogKit in projects targeting iOS 7.
 When this installation method is used, skip the `import LogKit`.

 Add all of the `.swift` files found in the `Sources` directory to your project.
 No other steps are necessary for installation.

+## Migrating from LogKit 1

+If you have previously used LogKit 1, most of LogKit 2 will be familiar to you.
+However, many objects have updated names and initializers.
+Please review the [ChangeLog][changelog] and read the [Migration Guide][migration] to update your code for LogKit 2.

 ## Usage